edianibarrola/pbitablegetter/readme.txt

 this will create a merged csv with all the files that you added to the input folder.
 Download that new file and you are done.

+-------- finaljoiner.py  -------
+this will take the output csvs with the report-datasetname column, and combine them into a final table, while separating the two values into two columns.